 Self-care for the essential worker

-Many of us in the community are considered essential, because we are providing essential services that help ;keep our communities running.
+Many of us in the community are considered essential, because we are providing essential services that help keep our communities running.
 In times like these, we are called to the front lines, but this doesn't mean that we must sacrifice our own well-being in exchange.
 While we continue to provide for the community, there are a few easy things that we can do to maintain our own health and keep ourselves and our loved ones safe.

 Safety tips for essential workers when returning home

 - Disinfect.
 When you get home from work, wash your hands with soap and water for at least 20 seconds.
 If this is not available, hand sanitizer also works.
-Frequent hand hygiene is recommended by the CDC and World Health Organization to protect against coronavirus disease 2019 (COVID-19).

 - Changing clothes.
 Some may feel the need to change out of work clothes and shower before interacting with family members.
 We currently know that COVID-19 doesn't live long on fabrics, so the risk of exposing family this way is very low.
 There is no harm in bathing and changing out of work clothes if it provides reassurance.